The 56th Amendment of the Indian Constitution is also known as The Constitution (Fifty-sixth Amendment) Act, 1987. It granted Statehood to Goa.

 The Statement of Objects and Reasons was included in the Constitution (Fifty-seventh Amendment) Bill, 1987.
 It was framed by Buta Singh.
 The Bill was approved by Zail Singh who held the position of President that year.

-Important Provisions In 56th Amendment Of Indian Constitution
+Important Provisions in the 56th Amendment of the Indian Constitution

 This amendment renders authority to the Central Government to appoint the date on which the act shall come into force.
 This can be done by issuing a notification in the Official Gazette.